 What is Employment Discrimination?

 Discrimination is the unfair or prejudicial treatment of people and groups based on who they are rather than what they do.
-Since the Civil Rights movement, federal and state laws have prohibited employers from taking adverse employment actions against employees because of their race, color, religion, sex, national origin, age, disability, pregnancy, veteran status, sexual orientation, and gender identity.
-Yet, discrimination remains a huge problem at work.
+Since the Civil Rights movement, federal and state laws have prohibited employers from taking adverse employment actions against employees because of race discrimination, color, religion, sex, national origin, age, disability, pregnancy, veteran status, sexual orientation, and gender identity.
+Yet, employment discrimination remains a huge problem at work.

-A survey done by the American Psychological Association found that over half of Americans believe they have been the victim of some form of discrimination.
+A survey done by the American Psychological Association, Stress in America™ 2020, found that over half of Americans believe they have been the victim of some form of employment discrimination.
 Each year, over 80,000 people file Charges of Discrimination with the Equal Employment Opportunity Commission (EEOC)—the federal government agency charged with investigating such violations.